 Stop the Surge

 You can’t literally stop the surge that often occurs during a storm, but you can shield your heating and cooling equipment from it.
 Install a high-quality surge protector where any large appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s an increase in the line voltage.
 This will help shield the electrical components in your heating and cooling equipment that the power surge could harm.
 Be sure never to touch any electrical components, and ask for expert help if you are not comfortable using surge protectors properly.

 Your family and you need to seek shelter first and foremost, but if there is time, turn off your heating and cooling system and cover the outdoor equipment with a tarp.
 Before turning your system back on after the storm, be sure to remove the tarp and clean up any debris.

 This, Too, Shall Pass

 Once the storm is over, be sure the system is safe before turning your heating and cooling system back on.
 To begin, make sure there are no signs of damage and clean any debris from around the equipment.
 Try to evaluate and confirm there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 561-629-1826 for a system inspection if seems like there is any damage or flooding to the equipment.
 Once you’ve had the equipment checked by a professional to ensure safe working, turn the heating and cooling system back on immediately to help dry the home and limit mold from getting into the system or ductwork.

-If there was any damage to your equipment, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and ask about our Ultimate Protection Plan to help keep your heating and cooling system in working order through all the seasons.
+If there was any damage to your equipment, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and ask about our membership options to help keep your heating and cooling system in working order through all the seasons.